Kolsha/grokking_sdi/web_crawler.md

                 - maintain a mapping from _website hostname_ to _queue which only contains URLs from this website hostname._
                 - maintain a mapping from _worker thread_ to a _queue_ which contains URLs (from the same website hostname).
                 - For every worker thread, **add a delay between 2 consecutive download tasks.**
+        - **Problem: URL frontier cannot store millions of URLs**
+            - store all URLs on disk ?
+No. reading will be slow.
+            - store all URLs on memory ?
+No. not scalable.
+            - **hybrid**: The majority of URLs are stored on disk.
+And we maintain buffers in memory for enqueue/dequeue operations.
+                - for a new extracted URL, enqueue this URL to a enqueue_buffer (which is implemented a queue); When this enqueue_buffer is full, it dumps all its URLs to disk.
+                - to retrieve 1 URL from URL frontier, dequeue a URL from a dequeue_buffer (which is implemented as a queue).
+This dequeue_buffer periodically read URLs from disk.

+- **Downloader/Fetcher**
+    - Implement it in a modular way for extensibility, so to support HTTP protocol, FTP protocol and other protocols.
+    - obey Robot Exclusion Standard.
+    - **The bottleneck for a webcrawler: DNS Resolving**
+        - DNS reponse time ranges from 10ms to 200ms.
+        - **How to solve this problem ?** Maintain a DNS cache which keeps the domain name to IP address mapping.